 The main focus of this development is well, an impressive 85-acre park.
 Dubbed the Central Park, the park is surrounded by a 100-feet tree-line boulevard which immediately makes the surrounding homes and living spaces feel greener and more immersed in nature.
 The 7km biking and running trails that flank the neighbourhood provides a great impetus for people to take to the outdoors and live an active lifestyle in a conducive environment.

-The beautiful pavilions that dot the landscape also provides impetus for you to do these outdoor activities with other members of the community as they are great places to take a breather and to have a chat in between a run or biking.
+The beautiful pavilions that dot the landscape also provide impetus for you to do these outdoor activities with other members of the community as they are great places to take a breather and to have a chat in between a run or biking.

 Interesting fact: A study in Denmark found that childhood exposure to green space has 55% less risk for developing an array of psychiatric disorders during adolescence and adulthood.